 Who should NOT take this medication?

 - are allergic to aldesleukin, interleukin-2, or any of the ingredients of the medication

 - have experienced repetitive or hard-to-control seizures after treatment with aldesleukin

 - have had abnormal lung function tests

-- have had aldesleukin in the past and experienced abnormal heart rhythms, chest pain with ECG changes, cardiac tamponade, or who required intubation for more than 72 hours or kidney dialysis for more than 72 hours, or who was in coma for more than 48 hours
+- have had aldesleukin in the past and experienced abnormal heart rhythms, chest pain with ECG changes, cardiac tamponade, or required intubation for more than 72 hours or kidney dialysis for more than 72 hours, or were in coma for more than 48 hours

 - have had an abnormal thallium stress test